 3. Avoid Large Meals Before Bed

 We have some bad news for all those late-night snackers who insist they need a little sustenance before going to bed.
 If the stomach is too full, the body is more concerned with digesting the food rather than getting some rest.
-We know, it sucks.
+We know, this is a drag.
 Snacking is so much fun!
 The problem is high-calorie snack foods, really.
 If your last meal of the day was a long time ago and you feel like you would be too hungry to sleep, then by all means opt for a piece of fruit instead of chips, says Mark Reddick of sleepadvisor.org.

 4. Limit Caffeine, Alcohol And Nicotine